Explorer reports information on ecological communities

 - Parentheses around species name indicate species less consistently found either in all associations of an alliance, or in all occurrences of an association.

-Alliance names include a term relevant to the class or formation in which they belong (e.g., "Forest," "Woodland," "Grassland", "Marsh"), and, if needed, can be followed by the word "alliance" to distinguish them from associations.
-The lowest possible number of species is used for an alliance name, up to a maximum of four.
+Alliance names include a term relevant to the class or formation in which they belong (e.g., "Forest," "Woodland," "Grassland", "Marsh"), and are followed by the word "Alliance" to distinguish them from associations.
+The lowest possible number of species is used for an alliance name, up to a maximum of three.
+Parentheses are not permitted.

 of alliance names: